Counselling/Therapy in North London

 Registered Member of British Association for Counselling and Psychotherapy

 Our first session explores what has brought you to counselling/therapy and the possibility of our working together.
 We discuss duration and frequency of our meetings along with any details of our possible agreement or contract.
-An initial session might take up to 45 minutes with any subsequent sessions being 50 minutes and usually held weekly at the same time.
+An initial session might take between 30- 45 minutes with any subsequent sessions being 50 minutes and usually held weekly at the same time.

 I have availability Monday - Friday.